Lumi-supercomputer/lumi-userguide/docs/software/installing/container-wrapper.md

 $ conda env export -n <target_env_name> > env.yaml
 ```

-*Windows and MacOS will need to add the `--from-history` flag to the export command*
+*Windows and macOS will need to add the `--from-history` flag to the export command*

 or, alternatively,